What to expect after meniscal repair surgery?

 The Knee Brace

-Patients may be required to wear a brace on their knee for between 4 to 6 weeks after surgery, especially if other knee repairs were performed on the knee.
+Patients may be required to wear a brace on their knee for between four to six weeks after surgery, especially if other knee repairs were performed on the knee.
 Wearing the brace helps ensure the knee only flexes a certain amount and prevents injury.
-The surgeon or physiotherapist will set this brace and it is very important patients do not alter the settings yourself.
+The surgeon or physiotherapist will set this brace, and it is very important patients do not alter the settings themselves.
 Patients will be given guidance on how to perform day-to-day activities with the brace, for example, using stairs, the ideal sleeping posture, and how to bathe.

 A physiotherapy programme will be individually designed for the patient and their needs after meniscus repair surgery.
-This will likely last between 2 and 6 months.
-This programme is vital to how the patient recovers and how well the knee functions in the long-term.
+This will likely last between two and six months.
+This programme is vital to how the patient recovers and how well the knee functions long term.

 Patients will likely have gentle exercises to do at home before physiotherapy starts.
 These may include things like walking with a mobility aid.
-A typical physiotherapy programme begins a 1 or 2 weeks after surgery.
-Rehabilitation after a meniscectomy is often intensive to ensure the internal structures of the knee are not over-protected as they heal.
-Some programmes may also include hydrotherapy meaning exercises are performed in a pool to reduce strain on the joint.
+A typical physiotherapy programme begins one or two weeks after surgery.
+Rehabilitation after a meniscectomy (removal of the menisci) is often intensive to ensure the internal structures of the knee are not over-protected as they heal.
+Some programmes may also include hydrotherapy; meaning exercises are performed in a pool to reduce strain on the joint.